Arts events happening soon:

 Wednesday 19 June 2019 at 19:00

-Italian by birth, Francesca is in her first year of postgraduate studies at the Royal Academy of Music.
-She is a promising pianist who will bring her passionate style to Schubert’s Drei Klavierstücke and Beethoven’s Sonata in A flat major, Op.110.
+Italian by birth, Francesca is a promising pianist who will bring her passionate style to Schubert’s Drei Klavierstücke and Beethoven’s Sonata in A flat major, Op.110.

 Thursday 20 June 2019 at 19:00

 The programme for this Serbian's return visit to the Farley Music Festival includes Chopin’s magnificent Ballades and Liszt’s Stunning 6th Hungarian Rhapsody.

 (SOLD OUT) Hungarian pianist Alexandra Balog, Korean Violinist Jane Kim, Hungarian Cellist Réka Adorjáni.
 Beethoven’s Appassionata Sonata, Chopin’s Polonaise for Cello and Piano and Brahms’s first piano trio.

 They're back!
 Multi-instrumentalist Egyptian sisters Sarah and Laura Ayoub are returning to Farley via the Royal Albert Hall, Royal Festival Hall, London Palladium, Abbey Road and the BAFTAS.